 Building more collagen is the key!
 Although applied collagen doesn’t help crepey skin bounce back, it does help support skin so that sagging is less apparent.
 You can help skin make lots of collagen with skin-care products that contain potent antioxidants and skin-repairing ingredients.

 Also, sunscreen rated SPF 25 or greater is non-negotiable.
 Because sun damage destroys elastin and collagen, daily sun protection is critical.
 But, how many of us remember to apply sunscreen to our necks as well as to our faces each and every day? … Exactly.

-Finally, daily use of an exfoliant containing salicylic acid (BHA) or glycolic acid (AHA) can really help.
+Finally, the daily use of an exfoliant containing salicylic acid (BHA) or glycolic acid (AHA) can really help.
 Along with exfoliating for smoother skin, there is also a good amount of research showing these ingredients build more collagen and, to some extent, can help firm the skin.
 You don't need to use both; one or the other is fine, or, if you like, you can alternate.